Beezy Bear

 Beezy Bear is a 1955 Disney animated short featuring Donald Duck, who appears as a beekeeper.
 This is Humphrey the Bear's fifth appearance.
 The cartoon portrays Humphrey as a honey-stealing bear.

 Plot

-While beekeeper Donald is working one morning, he catches Humphrey the bear raiding his hives in an attempt to steal some of the honey.
+While beekeeper, Donald, is working one morning, he greets another beekeeper, who is actually Humphrey the Bear in disguise.
+After noticing something suspicious about this so-called "beekeeper", he finds out it's Humphrey raiding his hives in an attempt to steal some of the honey.
 The bees then chase Humphrey, forcing him to hide underwater in a nearby pond.

-Donald complains to Ranger Woodlore, who assembles his bears and informs them of Donald's predicament.
-Told that someone is stealing Mr. Duck's honey, the entire group expresses mock outrage.
+Donald complains about this to Ranger Woodlore, who assembles his bears and informs them of Donald's predicament.
+Told that one of his bears is stealing Mr. Duck's honey, the entire group expresses mock outrage.
 Humphrey, who is the last bear to arrive, is still dripping from being in the pond.
-When Woodlore asks him why he is always wet, and he responds by making body-washing gestures, Woodlore tells him that he bathes too much.
+When Woodlore asks him why he is always wet, Humphrey responds by making body-washing gestures, to which Woodlore tells him that he bathes too much.
+Woodlore lines up his bears so that Donald could point out the guilty one.
+However, despite seeing Humphrey as more reddish and clearly seeing him sweating, Donald could not find the suspect telling Woodlore that they all look alike.
+Woodlore decides to make new rules.